L-factorial/DataStructure-and-MulthiThreading-in-java-/src/main/java/com/lfactorial/concurrency/delayqueue/README.md

-The delay queue is basically a priority queue of item  with a time to live.
-The item with earlier time to live appears in the front of the queue.
+A delay queue is essentially a priority queue where each item has a time-to-live.
+Items with the shortest time-to-live are positioned at the front of the queue.